jessieren/VirHostMatcher/README.md

 Copyright and License Information
 ---------------------------------
-Copyright (C) 2017 University of Southern California, Fengzhu Sun' lab
+Copyright (C) 2017 University of Southern California, Jie Ren, Nathan Ahlgren, Yang Lu, Fengzhu Sun

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software